 In addition to examining the evidence relating to the derivative lawsuits and other claims, Kirkland also advised the disinterested directors on the costs and benefits to the Debtors' Estates should they choose to pursue these claims or to cede standing to assert those claims to the Committee.
 In doing so, Kirkland considered information related to the damages theories advanced in the derivative lawsuits, including the costs incurred defending against In re Cobalt International Energy, Inc. Securities Litigation and the SEC and DOJ investigations; the amounts theoretically recoverable as disgorgement of compensation paid to certain directors; and the amounts theoretically recoverable from disgorgement of putative insider-trading profits from the directors and officers who allegedly sold stock.
 Kirkland also considered the amount of its secured lenders' adequate protection liens on the litigation proceeds and the fact that, to date, only the Committee has expressed an interest in pursuing these claims.
-Kirkland found that even if there were merit to these potential claims-and, in its view, there is not-the cost to the Debtors' Estates to pursue these claims, and the potential recoveries available to unsecured lenders if successful, would not support authorizing their prosecution.
+Kirkland found that even if there were merit to these potential claims-and, in the independent and disinterested directors' viewsits view, there is not-the cost to the Debtors' Estates to pursue these claims, and the potential recoveries available to unsecured ereditorslenders if successful, dowould not and cannot support pursuing those claims.authorizing their prosecution.